 Skip to main content

-Colorectal Cancer on the Rise in Young People: Should You Be Screened?
+Colorectal Cancer Is on the Rise in Young People: Should You Be Screened?

-Colorectal Cancer on the Rise in Young People: Should You Be Screened?
+Colorectal Cancer Is on the Rise in Young People: Should You Be Screened?

 Experts have lowered the recommended age to get screened and take action.

 Getting a colonoscopy is something many people put off even thinking about until the gray hairs start to set in and the kids are well off to college.
-The death of actor Chadwick Boseman, “Black Panther” to Marvel Universe fans, in 2020 was a tragic reminder that colon cancer does not just strike the elderly.
+Actor James Van Der Beek's recent announcement that he had been diagnosed with colon cancer at age 47 proves that it does not just strike the elderly.
 Cases of young-onset colorectal cancer, in people in their 40s, 30s and even some in their 20s, have increased by 51% since 1994, according to the National Cancer Institute.

-This sharp increase in the rise of colorectal cancer among young people has prompted the U.S. Preventive Services Task Force to recently lower to 45 the recommended age for average-risk people to start screening -- just four years after they set the guideline at age 50.
+This sharp rise in colorectal cancer among young people prompted the U.S. Preventive Services Task Force to lower to 45 the recommended age for average-risk people to start screening -- just four years after it had set the guideline at age 50.
 A colonoscopy allows physicians to view the inside of the lower digestive tract up close, so that they may spot cancer in its earlier stage and intervene right away.
 When caught early, colon cancer is very treatable.

 Know the signs